Academic Calendar - 2024

 Antirequisite(s): Interdisciplinary Studies 0015.

-Prerequisite(s): Enrolment in the Preliminary Year Program at Brescia University College.
+Prerequisite(s): Enrolment in the Preliminary Year Program.

 Extra Information: 2 lecture/seminar hours/week.